 New York City (NYC)

-The storm’s most immediate and impactful threat is to New York City (NYC).
+The storm’s most immediate and impactful threat is to New York City (NYC) latest NYC Blizzard Warning 2026.
 The city’s dense population, urban infrastructure, and reliance on public transit make it highly vulnerable to blizzard conditions.
 Snow accumulation in the city could exceed a foot, with snowfall rates per hour during blizzard creating rapid drifts and hazardous streets.
 This has prompted the first NYC blizzard warning since 2017, signaling that this is not a routine winter storm.

 New Jersey